f4iha/foxy/README.md

 ## Hardware

 The harware is based on an Arduino Nano, a SI5351 and a filter based on LC components.
+The Kicad project (schema and PCB) are available in the electronics folder.
+Fabrication files are available in the electronics/foxy/Gerber folder.

 ## Software